rks101/resq/README.md

 In Computer Science and related areas, conferences are rated higher and preferred because of rigorous peer reviews with quick feedback, usually notifying within 3-4 months.

 e.g.
-- CCS ACM Conference on Computer and Communications Security
+- CCS - ACM Conference on Computer and Communications Security
 - ESORICS - European Symposium on Research in Computer Security
 - ICSE - [International Conference on Software Engineering](http://www.icse-conferences.org/)
 - ICIS - International Conference on Information Systems
 - IFIP WG 11 - IFIP WG 11.3 Working Conference on Data and Applications Security (was IFIP-DBSEC)
 - S&P - IEEE Symposium on Security and Privacy
 - USENIX-Sec - Usenix Security
 - ARES - International Conference on Availability, Reliability, and Security
 - FSE - ACM Conference on the Foundations of Software Engineering
 - FST & TCS - Foundations of Software Technology & Theoretical Computer Science
+- SANER - IEEE International Conference on Software Analysis, Evolution and Reengineering
-- ICSP - International Conference on Software Process
+- ICSSP - International Conference on Software and System Processes (earlier ICSP)
 - ISSTA - Internation Symposium on Software Testing and Analysis
 - SPICE - Software Process Improvement and Capability Determination
 - SSR - ACM Symposium on Software Reusability